Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/animation_scripts.md

 ## css_draw.gml

 Draws on the character select screen when the character is selected.
-Usually used for palette selection.
+Used for palette selection.

 `x` and `y` refer to the top left corner of the character portrait.

 ## debug_draw.gml

-Meant to be used during development, not in finished characters.
+Meant for use during development, not in finished characters.

-Everything drawn in this will be drawn in front of everything else.
+Draws in front of everything else on the screen.